 Electricity The Electricity segment includes ATCO Electric Transmission and ATCO Electric Distribution.
-These business provide regulated electricity transmission, distribution and related infrastructure solutions in northern and central east Alberta, the Yukon, the Northwest Territories.
-Pipelines & Liquids The Pipelines & Liquids segment includes ATCO Gas and ATCO Pipelines.
+These businesses provide regulated electricity transmission, distribution and related infrastructure solutions in northern and central east Alberta, the Yukon and the Northwest Territories.
+Natural Gas The Natural Gas segment includes ATCO Gas and ATCO Pipelines.
 These businesses provide integrated natural gas transmission, distribution and related infrastructure development throughout Alberta and in the Lloydminster area of Saskatchewan.